KULANEAisha/Rule-Based-Expert-System-for-Student-Course-Advising/README.md

                 "feedback": ["Completed Math101", "Interested in math/calculus", "GPA meets requirement", "Prefers intermediate/advanced level"]
             },

 * **Decision Tree:** The `_decision_tree_recommendations` method in `advisor.py` traverses a hardcoded decision tree structure.
-Based on the student's answers to questions defined at each node (derived from their attributes), the traversal follows specific branches until a course recommendation is reached. eg
+Based on the student's answers to questions defined at each node, the traversal follows specific branches until a course recommendation is reached. eg
 * {
             "question": "primary_interest",
             "answers": {